 Scientific name: Calendula officinalis

-Calendula, also known as pot marigold, is a great flower that has been used for generations, with edible nutritious flowers being used in soups and salads.
-It’s a hardy plant that has an extended blooming season, and in some warmer areas can go year round.
+Calendula, also known as pot marigold, has been used for generations, and grows edible, nutritious flowers which can be used in soups and salads.
+It’s a hardy plant that has an extended blooming season, and in some warmer climates can grow year round.
 This herb is very effective for cleansing the lymphatic system and belongs to a family of cancer-fighting plants.
-Fun fact: if the flowerheads are closed after 7:00 AM, it will rain that day.
+Fun fact: if the flower heads are closed after 7:00 AM, it will rain that day.